 In addition, the Victorians can be credited for the commercialization of Christmas.
-It was during the period that decorating the house became the popular thing to do at the holidays.
+It was during this period that decorating the house became the popular thing to do at the holidays.
 Gift giving also became a staple of holiday celebrations.
-What began as simple, practical homemade gifts and foods moved to larger, store-bought gifts.
+What began with simple, practical homemade gifts and foods moved to larger, store-bought items.

 You can blame your increased waistline around the holidays on the Victorians, too.
 They were the ones who introduced holiday candies and who solidified what we consider a traditional Christmas dinner.

 Finally, you can blame the Victorians for the privilege you had as a child to be a kid.